ibm-cloud-docs/cloud-databases-gen2/howto-deprovisioning.md

 # Deleting your deployment and removing your data
 {: #deprovisioning}

+[Gen 2]{: tag-purple}

+{{site.data.keyword.databases-for}} Gen 2 is currently in Beta.
+The Beta plan is provided exclusively for evaluation and testing purposes.
+It is not covered by warranties, SLAs, or support, and is not intended for production use.
+For more information, see [Beta reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-icd-gen2-beta).

 When an {{site.data.keyword.cloud}} Databases deployment is deleted, it is put in a soft-deleted state for 3 days after which it is removed.
 Soft-deleted deployments can be recovered by following the steps below.